• Skip to primary navigation

 Tips

-• These Strawberry Bars are part of the contents of a “Thank You Berry Much!” military care package and were decorated with 16 unbaked, frozen Strawberry Press Cookies that were set aside for this purpose.
-The recipe for Strawberry Bars provides directions and timing for baking with the cookie decorations or without.
+• These bars are part of the contents of a “Thank You Berry Much!” military care package and were decorated with 16 unbaked, frozen Strawberry Press Cookies that were set aside for this purpose.
+The Strawberry Brownies recipe provides directions and timing for baking with the cookie decorations or without.

 • The 3 egg yolks in this recipe, combined with the red tinted strawberry flavoring, turns the batter a peach color.
 For a more strawberry pink-red color, add some red or pink food coloring gel.

-• I am a big fan of Lorann baking emulsions.
+• For the best results, I'm a big fan of Lorann baking emulsions.
 The flavors taste natural and don’t fade while baking.
 They can be easily found online, in baking stores, and at Michael's craft stores.

 Two Strawberry Brownies on a white plate.